ttionya/vaultwarden-backup/README.md

 #### BACKUP_FILE_SUFFIX

-Each backup file is suffixed by default with `%Y%m%d`.
+Each backup file is suffixed by default with `%Y%m%d%H%M`.
 If you back up your vault multiple times a day, that suffix is not unique anymore.
 This environment variable allows you to append a unique suffix to that date to create a unique backup name.

 You can use any character except for `/` since it cannot be used in Linux file names.